KDE/cutehmi/CONTRIBUTING.md

 You don't need to read it all in one go.
 Use provided links as an assist.
 If you have any doubts you can ask on chat or mailing list.

+BY CONTRIBUTING YOU MUST AGREE TO RELEASE YOUR WORK UNDER THE TERMS OF LGPL 3.0 LICENSE OR LATER, AND(!)
+MIT LICENSE.